aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom/node/prefix/_index.md

 ---
 title: Node.Prefix
 second_title: Aspose.HTML for .NET API Reference
-description: Node property.
+description: Node Prefix property.
 The prefix read-only property returns the namespace prefix of the specified element or null if no prefix is specified
 type: docs
 weight: 140
 url: /net/aspose.html.dom/node/prefix/